Top Languages Spoken in Egypt

 However, diversity also comes with practical problems.
 Businesses are forced to work through various linguistic registers.
 Government services should be provided to citizens with different language skills.
 The global business relations require attentive translation.
 Tourism demands the perpetual switching of language.

 These gaps are filled in by the translation agencies in a professional manner.
-They make language complexity their chance.
 They facilitate the entry of international companies into Egyptian markets.
-They help Egyptian companies grow internationally.
-They guarantee compliance with the law and sensitivity to culture.
+Further, they help Egyptian companies grow internationally and guarantee compliance with the law and sensitivity to culture.